 Martin Luther King Parade in Dublin.
 Held on Saturday, Jan.
 18, this is the second largest MLK parade in Georgia.
 It steps off at 12 noon.
 They expect 175 floats!

 Savannah MLK Parade.
 Held on Martin Luther King Day, the Savannah MLK parade kicks off at 10 am.
 Expect more than 325 parade entrants to entertain and remind us of Dr. King’s legacy.

 Visit Birmingham, AL: The summer of 1963 was a pivotal time in the Civil Rights movement, and Birmingham.
 AL was the center of the struggle.
 Learn what happened that summer with a MLK Day weekend visit to Birmingham, AL.

-Learn about slavery in Savannah.
-To get a true picture of the history of Savannah, you must understand the part slavery played in the city’s past, as well as the bravery and unbreakable spirit of the Gullah Geechee, the name given to the African slaves brought to the city from the rice and grain regions of Sierra Leone in Western Africa.
+Learn about the real history of Savannah.
+To get a true picture of the history of Savannah, you must understand the part slavery and African Americans in general played in the city’s past, as well as the bravery and unbreakable spirit of the Gullah Geechee people.
+They are the descendants of the African slaves brought to the US from Sierra Leone in Western Africa to work the rice and grain farms on the barrier islands of Georgia and South Carolina.

 MLK at Disney World.
-If you are looking for MLK weekend vacation deals, January is normally a slower month at Walt Disney World (although the Martin Luther King weekend at Disney World tends to be a bit more crowded than the rest of the month).
+If you are looking for MLK weekend vacation deals, January is normally a slower month at Walt Disney World .
+Although the Martin Luther King weekend at Disney World tends to be a bit more crowded than the rest of the month.
 Note: slower times of the year are when Disney shortens hours and closes rides for refurbishment, so be sure to research the park you would like to visit to ensure you can experience your favorite attractions.
-On the plus side, smaller crowds mean you won’t necessarily need extended hours.

 MLK Ski Weekend Getaways